2018ik/2018ik.github.io/_wiki/vision.markdown

 When a person receives a vision, they lose all self-confidence and live a life of co-dependence on Him.
 A vision converts a person from everything to Christ Himself; He will be the inner operating God to them, energizing them to carry out His plan (Gal 1:15-16).
 Although believers see many subjective visions, they are all based on the vision of the age - what God wants His people to do during a particular period of time - of which there is always one.

 Revelation is required for seeing a vision.
 The difference is that revelation is an initial receiving of some truth, whereas a vision is a further consideration of the revelation which issues in a move and truly controls one's life.
 While a revelation allows one to understand and teach a divine fact, a vision allows one to be directed, even willingly martyred for what they have seen.
+To see a vision also does not imply experiencing the things within the vision.
+Jacob and Joseph both experienced visions far beyond what they've experienced at the time.
+By faith we must speak according to the vision we've seen, not our experience, and the vision will eventually become our experience.

 ## Significance